GerHobbelt/RE-flex/doc/index.md

 What is RE/flex?                                                       {#intro}
 ================

-A high-performance C++ regex library and a lexical analyzer generator like Flex and Lex.
+Yet another high-performance C++ regular expression (RE) library and a lexical analyzer generator like Flex.

-Firstly, the high-performance RE/flex regex engine internally builds finite state machine tables or generates direct code to scan and search input efficiently.

-RE/flex also supports other regex engines under the same uniform C++ class API, namely RE/flex with fuzzy matching, the PCRE2 library, the Boost.Regex library, and std::regex.
+However, RE/flex also includes and supports several regex engines under the same uniform C++ class API, namely the RE/flex high-performance regex library, the RE/flex fuzzy regex library, the PCRE2 library, the Boost.Regex library, and std::regex.

-This uniform API implements pattern matching on files, streams, strings, and memory directly.
-Input is internally buffered in a window so that very large files can be searched.
-File encodings are normalized to UTF-8 to apply UTF-8 Unicode regex pattern matching.
+This uniform API makes it trivial to perform pattern matching on files, streams, strings, wide strings, and memory, using any one of these regex libraries.
+File input is internally buffered in a window so that very large files can be searched.
+Input from UTF-16 or UTF-32 formatted files is automatically normalized to UTF-8 to apply UTF-8 Unicode regex pattern matching.

+For performance, the RE/flex regex engine internally builds finite state machines in VM opcode or in efficient direct C++ code to scan and search input quick.
+SIMD (SSE2/AVX2/AVX512/NEON/AArch64) acceleration is used when available to speed up searching using novel pattern match prediction methods.

-Secondly, the RE/flex lexical analyzer generator extends Flex++ with Unicode support and many new useful features, such as regex indentation anchors, regex lazy quantifiers, regex word boundaries, methods for error reporting and recovery, and new options to simplify integration with with Bison and other parsers.
+The RE/flex lexical analyzer generator extends Flex++ with Unicode support and many new useful features, such as regex indentation anchors, regex lazy quantifiers, regex word boundaries, methods for error reporting and recovery, and new options to simplify integration with Bison and other parsers.

-The RE/flex lexical analyzer generator does all the heavy-lifting for you to make it easier to integrate advanced tokenizers with Bison and other parsers.
-It generates the necessary gluing code depending on the type of Bison parser used, such as advanced "Bison complete parsers".
+The RE/flex lexical analyzer generator does all the heavy-lifting to make it easier to integrate advanced tokenizers with Bison and other parsers.
+It generates the necessary gluing code depending on the type of Bison parser used, such as the more advanced "Bison complete parsers".

 In a nutshell, the RE/flex lexical analyzer generator